astuder/epc901/README.md

 The layout of the adapter board follows the Arduino Shield standard.
 This means you could mount the adapter and sensor breakout board on any compatible MCU board.
 Though you will likely have to adapt the firmware to make it work.

+The PCB can be ordered from OSH Park using this [link](https://oshpark.com/shared_projects/md99YXCX).

 ### Pin mapping